Quantum-metric-nematicity induced Kerr-like polarization rotation without time-reversal symmetry breaking

 \section{Abstract}

-The magneto-optic Kerr effect (MOKE), which describes the rotation and ellipticity of linearly polarized light upon reflection, typically occurs in magnetic materials that break time-reversal ($\mathcal{T}$) symmetry.
-Here we theoretically demonstrate that a similar effect can emerge even in two-dimensional nonmagnetic systems with $\mathcal{T}$ symmetry, owing to the nontrivial quantum geometry of electrons.
-We reveal that the nematicity of the quantum metric, which corresponds to electric quadrupole moment of electron wave packets, gives rise to a Kerr-like effect (KLE) depending on the incident polarization angle.
-Notably, neither magnetic order nor spin-orbit coupling, which are conventionally considered essential for the MOKE, is required for its emergence.
-The KLE is demonstrated by using both a minimal tight-binding model and a model for strained MoS$_2$ with parameters determined by first-principle calculations.
-This work reveals a quantum-geometric origin for polarization rotation effects beyond the MOKE and offers a distinct approach to probe quantum geometry and multipole moments of electrons.
+The magneto-optic Kerr effect (MOKE), which describes the rotation and ellipticity of linearly polarized light upon reflection, is conventionally associated with time-reversal symmetry breaking.
+Here, we theoretically demonstrate that a Kerr-like polarization rotation can emerge even in nonmagnetic systems with time-reversal symmetry, owing to the nontrivial quantum metric of electronic bands.
+We show that the nematicity of the quantum metric, which captures the anisotropy of the quantum metric tensor due to the breaking of $n$-fold (with $n \ge 3$) rotational symmetry, gives rise to an incident-polarization-dependent reflected-polarization rotation.
+Notably, this mechanism requires neither magnetic order nor spin-orbit coupling, which are conventionally considered essential for MOKE.
+We illustrate the effect using a minimal tight-binding model and a model for strained MoS$_2$.
+This work reveals a quantum-geometric origin of the polarization rotation effects beyond conventional MOKE and suggests a new experimental approach to detect quantum metric nematicity.